Eyelid and Facial Chemical Peels

 Standard TCA Chemical Peel stored in a bottle

-Your doctor will use a precise formula customized to your skin to fit your best needs and wishes.
+Your doctor will use a precise formula customized to your skin to fit your needs and wishes.
 If you are interested in a mid peel to produce a smoother, brighter looking skin, mild peels such as AHAs would be suitable.
-AHAs can often be applied weekly to obtain the best result as well.
+AHAs can often be applied weekly to help obtain desired results.
 TCA peels are medium-deep peels that can improve fine wrinkles, skin blemishes and pigmentary changes.
 The recovery time is usually 1-3 weeks and depends on your skin type and the TCA concentration used.
 Patients should be warned that although TCA is a mild peel, some can respond with significant redness and slight discomfort for up to 2 weeks.
 Darker skinned patients should be careful with higher TCA concentrations since it can change the skin color within the treated areas.
 TCA peel treatment often takes 10-15 minutes and the peel depth can be adjusted depending on the desired outcomes.
 Phenol peels are the strongest of the peels and penetrate deep skin layers.
 As a result, it can improve deeper facial wrinkles.
 Recovery takes several weeks and can be very discomforting.
 Phenol peels should be reserved for special cases under direct care of a plastic surgeon.
 I don’t like to perform phenol peels and would rather use laser resurfacing.

 How to plan for a chemical peel